sourcegraph/handbook/content/product/product_management/index.md

 ### Feature data

-We have a several [feature matrix pages](../index.md#feature-reference) that are backed by data in the [data folder of the handbook project](https://github.com/sourcegraph/handbook).
+We have several [feature matrix pages](../index.md#feature-reference) that are backed by data in the [data folder of the handbook project](https://github.com/sourcegraph/handbook).
 Product managers should keep these files up to date as part of their monthly direction page updates, as needed.

 ## Glossary